icebreakerone/perseus-demo-energy/README.md

 Please contact IB1 for the Client ID and secret if you would like to test against our demo Ory account.
 Alternatively you can set up a free developer account and create an Oauth2 client with your own details.
 The client should have:

 - Authentication method set to None
-- Grant types Authorisation Code and Refresh Token
+- Grant types authorization Code and Refresh Token
 - Response types Code and ID Token
 - Access Token Type jwt
 - Scopes profile and offline_access